-To achieve long-term sustainability and regain the economic power of Europe on a global scale, it is necessary to offer fair conditions to the population of mining colonies.
-While traditional, environmentally unacceptable mining generates higher profits, it is not sustainable because it draws mineral suppliers into places where they expose the environment, wildlife and people to large-scale devastation that can be seen in Congo, Morocco, and the Serbian towns of Bor and Majdanpek.
-For the sake of long-term sustainable mineral supply, the project Jadar and all similar projects involving waste dumps, landfills, and mine water discharge into surface recipients should be forbidden.
-To achieve such a goal, it is necessary to assist the local population in targeted countries and to protect them from the harmful alliance of autocratic authorities and big companies.
+For the sake of a secure and sustainable supply of minerals from third world countries, it is necessary to end the current practice of cheap mining with tailings dumps, waste landfills and massive environmental destruction.
+The ability of international mining companies to spot and exploit the corruption capacity of local authorities and to temporarily affect the public opinion through media campaigns provides short-term results, but is not sustainable in the long term.
+The unrest in Congo and the civil war in Papua New Guinea have brought uncertainty in the supply of minerals, created problems on a global scale, and created a wide space for the Chinese capital and further increase of their domination in the field of critical minerals.
+In order to achieve long-term sustainability and regain the economic power of our continent on a global scale, it is necessary to offer fair conditions to the population of mining colonies.
+While traditional, environmentally unacceptable mining generates higher profits, it is not sustainable because it draws mineral suppliers into places where they expose the environment, wildlife and people to large-scale devastation that can be seen in Congo, Morocco and the Serbian town of Bor.
+For the sake of long-term sustainable mineral supply, the project Jadar and all similar projects involving waste dumps, landfills and water discharge should be forbidden.
+To achieve such a goal, it is necessary to assist the local population in targeted countries and to protect them from the harmful alliance of autocratic authorities and large companies.

 In order to achieve a fair distribution of benefits and coherent environmental protection in line with EU standards, it is necessary to promote transparent and multilaterally controlled agreements between countries supplying raw materials and countries where minerals are used to manufacture final products.
-In countries aspiring to join the EU, existing dumps, landfills, and waters must be remediated and recultivated first.
-Furthermore, all projects with an environmental impact similar to that of the Jadar project should be banned, and all preparations for the construction of new non-European mines for the extraction of critical minerals must be suspended until the state of soil, water and air pollution in the host countries improves and is brought to the levels respected in Austria, Norway, and Luxembourg.
+In countries aspiring to join the EU, existing dumps, landfills and waters must first be remediated and recultivated.
+All projects that forsee the construction of waste dumps, tailing landfills and water discharge should be prohibited.
+Furthermore, all ventures similar to the Jadar project and all preparations for the construction of new mines in non-European countries for the extraction of critical minerals must be suspended until the status of soil, water and air pollution is improved and brought to the levels existing in Austria, Norway and Luxembourg.